tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 <center><img src="../Images/057-NDCpoints-rels.png" style="width:90%" /></center>
 To further illustrate this point, we can use the semantic example above where we show “Alice *is a friend of* Bob.”
 The thologram model looks at *is a friend of* as the energetic force that defines Alice and Bob, at least within this narrow context of *friendship*.
 Without relationships Alive and Bob would not even exist, as these relationships define every interaction down to the atomic level.

+#### **Claim 42:** Relationships define the function and purpose of any instance

 Now that we have mapped the three properties of N, C, and D onto a trigram we can see and label a new class of attributes that are the result of these properties interacting with each other.
-For example, what would we expect to see across a spectrum that is defined at one end as Negotiation, and at the opposite end, Definition?
+For example, what would we expect to see across a spectrum that is defined at one end as Negotiation, and at the opposite end, Definition (the line from N to D )?
 In the context of human interactions (just to keep it simple and clear), this pretty much describes how we agree on laws, rules, and limits.
-Across the spectrum of Definition and Contributions, we would see how existing systems and new systems get along with each other, which would be some form of cooperation or conflict.
-On the spectrum of Contribution and Negotiation, we would see some sort of value returned to the society or culture, perhaps in the forms of fealty, dedication, or service (*Fig. t3*).
+Across the spectrum of Definition and Contributions (D-C line), we would see how existing systems and new systems get along with each other, which would be some form of cooperation or conflict.
+On the spectrum of Contribution and Negotiation (C-D line), we would see some sort of value returned to the society or culture, perhaps in the forms of fealty, dedication, or service (*Fig. t3*).

 <center><img src="../Images/058-interrules.png" style="width:40%" /></center>
 For the purposes of demonstration, we'll use more human context ideas going forward, but keep in mind these are just a few archetypal examples out of many, and only limited to one context.